19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011]

-(2) Approval may be granted under this section between 1st June 2011 and 31st May 2016 to a company for a period of 5 years; and may be given subject to such conditions as the Minister may impose.
+(2) Approval may be granted under this section between 1st June 2011 and 31st May 2016 (both dates inclusive) to a company for a period of 5 years; and may be given subject to such conditions as the Minister may impose.

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (3) A company that is deemed an approved company on 1st June 2011 by virtue of regulations made under subsection (7), shall be deemed to have been approved for such period not exceeding 10 years from that date as the Minister may specify in the regulations.